aconitum001/Foody-Meals-App/README.md

-# Foudiy - Discover, Save, and Organize Recipes
+# Foody - Discover, Save, and Organize Recipes

 Foudiy is a meals application built with Flutter, designed to make discovering, saving, and organizing recipes from around the world easy and convenient.